skynetapp/Lytepole-Accounts/View Account.md

 - Function **createAccountSkillsListDataObjectArr** will create a list object array for the data from controller page and will be redirected to action page.
 - The parameters will be list array (data get from wsdl based on input) and skills get from wsdl.
-- Function **createAccountSkillsListDataObjectNew** will get the values from input array and sets the values for list data object which create account skills list data object in AccountData.php which is redirected from action page.
+- From action page, Function **createAccountSkillsListDataObjectNew** will be redirected to AccountData.php which will get the values from input array and sets the values for list data object which create account skills list data object.
-- Result returns the account skills list input value object from  AccountData.php to action page.
+- Result returns the account skills list input value object from   to action page.

 #### Step 7: